galaxyproject/training-material/AI-policy.md

 - Learners already have the ability to ask LLMs to create tutorials for them; The GTN is a resource for human written, curated and verified tutorials.
 - Contributors making use of generative AI tools oftentimes increase the maintainer burden by not fully understanding the contents of their own contribution, not describing their contribution accurately in the PR/issue/commit message, and not thorougly testing tutorials and ensuring it works as described.
+- LLMs [distort our written language](https://arxiv.org/abs/2603.18161) and result in [semantic ablation](https://www.theregister.com/software/2026/02/16/semantic-ablation-why-ai-writing-is-boring-and-dangerous/4414930), which is highly detrimental when writing tutorials.
+- Every discussion, issue, and pull request is read and reviewed by humans (and sometimes machines, too).
+It is a boundary point at which people interact with each other and the work done.
+It is rude and disrespectful to approach this boundary with low-effort, unqualified work, since it puts the burden of validation on the maintainer.
 - We fully expect that new contributors will be less confident in their contributions, and our guidance to them is to start with small contributions that they can fully understand to build confidence.
 We aspire to be a welcoming community that helps new contributors grow their expertise, but learning involves taking small steps, getting feedback, and iterating.
 Passing maintainer feedback to an LLM doesn’t help anyone grow, and does not sustain our community.
 - The GTN community is very international.
 Most contributors are not native English speakers.
 It is ok for GTN content not to be perfect English.
 Reviewers will check for typos and grammar mistakes.
 We much prefer your own (possibly imperfect) words, to LLM generated text.
-- Every discussion, issue, and pull request is read and reviewed by humans (and sometimes machines, too).
-It is a boundary point at which people interact with each other and the work done.
-It is rude and disrespectful to approach this boundary with low-effort, unqualified work, since it puts the burden of validation on the maintainer.

 ## Societal Motivation

 AI tools have several ethical issues.
-They require an unreasonable amount of energy [1] and water [2] to build and operate, their models are built in part with heavily exploited workers in unacceptable working conditions [3], usually without consent from or compensation for creators of the source material [4] and oftentimes causing DDoS attacks against FOSS infrastructure in the process [5] (which in turn force the deployment of challenge-based protections and increase cost and complexity of self-hosting for everybody [6]).
-Furthermore, they are being used to undermine labor and justify layoffs [7].
+They require an unreasonable amount of energy [1] and water [2] to build and operate, their models are built in part with heavily exploited workers in unacceptable working conditions [3], usually without consent from or compensation for creators of the source material [4] Furthermore, they are being used to undermine labor and justify layoffs [5].
 These are harms that we do not want to perpetuate, even if only indirectly.

 ## Acknowledgements